josh-ashkinaze/plurals/README.md

         - How agents are instructed to combine information in the structure.
         - It is a special kind of instruction that only kicks in when there are previous responses from an agent's view.
         - Interactions can be adversarial or amicable.
         - We offer a list of templates which can be used via keywords.
+As of this writing, we offer default, chain, debate, and voting combination_instructions options in our template in instructions.yaml.
         - Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
+        - Along with these templates, you can also pass in your own combination_instructions too.
         - Note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
 This will get filled in with the previous responses.
-        - We have default, chain, debate, and voting combination_instructions options in our template in instructions.yaml.
-        - You can also pass in your own combination_instructions too.

 ## Note on Moderators